rpm-software-management/dnf-plugins-core/doc/reposync.rst

 Options
 -------

+All general DNF options are accepted.
+Namely, the ``--repoid`` option can be used to specify the repositories to synchronize.
+See `Options` in :manpage:`dnf(8)` for details.

 ``-p <download-path>, --download-path=<download-path>``
     Root path under which the downloaded repositories are stored, relative to the current working directory.
 Defaults to the current working directory.
 Every downloaded repository has a subdirectory named after its ID under this path.